wellyshen/react-cool-form/docs/getting-started/form-state.md

 ### Reading the State

-If you just want to read the state's values without triggering re-renders, you can turn the **watch mode** off by setting the `watch` option to `false`.
+If you just want to read the state's values without triggering re-renders, you can disable the **watch mode** by setting the `watch` option to `false`.

 ```js {6}
 import { useForm } from "react-cool-form";